kimberlyfong521/CS118/Project 1/README.md

 ## Notes

 The starter code assumes that the HTTP request header is small enough to be read once as a whole, which may not be ideal in a real-world scenario but suffices for this project's scope.

-Remember to check for memory leaks and handle them appropriately, particularly when dealing with dynamically allocated memory.

-Good luck with your project!